Alfred J. Kwak

-Alfred J. Kwak (Note: Known in Japan as Kwak the Duck (あひるのクワック, Ahiru no Kuwakku)) is a children's animated comedy-drama television series based on a Dutch theatre show by Herman van Veen, produced by Telecable Benelux B.V. in co-production with VARA, ZDF, Televisión Española, TV Tokyo, and animated by Telescreen Japan (with Telecom Animation Film doing the animation on 3 episodes), first shown in 1989.
-It consists of 52 episodes.
+Alfred J. Kwak (Note: Known in Japan as Kwak the Duck (あひるのクワック, Ahiru no Kuwakku)) is a children's animated comedy-drama television series based on a Dutch theatre show by Herman van Veen.
+It was produced by Telecable Benelux B.V. in co-production with VARA, ZDF, Televisión Española, and TV Tokyo, and was animated by Telescreen Japan.
+(Note: With Telecom Animation Film doing the animation on 3 episodes.)
+It consists of 52 episodes, which were first aired in 1989.
 The series characters were designed by Harald Siepermann.
 There are also toys and a comic based on the animated series.

-The series has been broadcast in many countries and has been dubbed and subtitled in Dutch, French, Japanese, Greek, English, Italian, Spanish, Hebrew, Arabic, Hungarian, Finnish, Serbian, Polish, German, Swedish, Danish, Icelandic, Chinese, Czech, Romanian, Korean and Norwegian.
+The series has been broadcast in many countries and has been dubbed and subtitled in Dutch, French, Japanese, Greek, English, Italian, Spanish, Hebrew, Arabic, Hungarian, Finnish, Serbian, Polish, German, Swedish, Danish, Icelandic, Chinese, Czech, Romanian, Korean, and Norwegian.

 In 1991, Herman van Veen won the Goldene Kamera award for the cartoon.